anoma/juvix-docs/docs/reference/language/fixity.md

 syntax fixitiy <operatorName> := <arity> {};
 ```

-- Associativity declaration for a given arity:
+- Associativity declaration of an operator with no precedence:

 ```juvix
 syntax fixitiy <operator> := <arity> { assoc := <associativity> };
 ```
 Where `<associativity>` is either `left`, `right`, or `none`.

-- Precedence declaration:
+- Precedence declaration of an operator with no associativity:

     - Equal precedence to another operator: